-For transport the machine should be 'folded' into a position that is as compact as possible within the confines of the tractor width.
+For transport, the machine should be 'folded' into a position that is as compact as possible within the confines of the tractor width.
 The cutting head should be placed into the vertical position with the flails outwards ensuring sufficient clearance of the tractor wheel to avoid possible contact or fouling during transportation.

-WARNING

-Never transport a machine with the Booms open -Ensure Booms are in contact with each other at all times.
+WARNING Never transport a machine with the arms unfolded ensure machine's arms are fully folded at all times.